knoxville-utilities-board/OpenMTR.github.io_2018/pages/development-tools-software.md

 Notepad

 #### [Powerpoint](https://products.office.com/en-us/powerpoint) A presentation program that was
-released in the 80's, it is now synonomis with presentations around the world.
+released in the 80's, it is now synonymous with presentations around the world.

 #### [Atom.io](atom.io) Atom is a hackable web based text editor from Github.